Baozzz04/CodePath_Capstone/README.md

 Required Must-have Stories
 - User can view the app's default recipe
-- User can add new recipes
+- User can add new recipes, and that recipe is added to the favorite view controller.
-- User can select different types of categories: "Breakfast, Lunch, Dinner, Snacks, etc".
+- User can add their own favorite recipes from the list.

 Optional Nice-to-have Stories
 - The app will pull recipes from another API and display it to the app.
-- User can add a favourite recipe and store it in a screen.
+- User can choose recipes based on categories.

 ***2. Screen Archetypes***
 **Home Screen**